-Students are responsible for payment of all costs associated with attending The Chris of Nursing and Health Sciences by the published due date on the Academic Calendar Application for financial assistance does not negate this responsibility.
-A student's fin obligation for each semester must be met in order to remain enrolled at the College, register for a course in a subsequent session or semester.
-Unusual circumstances or financial crisis should be reported to the Student Account's Office immediately, so the College can assist the student in planning or determining possible alternatives.
-Stude fail to meet their financial obligations cannot register for courses, and will accumulate fees (see Late Fee Policy).
-If the financial obligation is not met within the designated to period the student will be referred to the Dean, College Support Services, which may Blackboard access being disabled, withdrawal from that semester's course(s) and/or from the College until all financial obligations have been met.
-In addition, students ar required to meet all financial obligations before grades, transcripts or degrees will be
+Students are responsible for payment of all costs associated with attending The Christ College of Nursing and Health Sciences by the published due date on the Academic Calendar.
+Application for financial assistance does not negate this responsibility.
+A student's financial obligation for each semester must be met in order to remain enrolled at the College, and to register for a course in a subsequent session or semester.
+Unusual circumstances or a financial crisis should be reported to the Student Account's Office immediately, so that the College can assist the student in planning or determining possible alternatives.
+Students who fail to meet their financial obligations cannot register for courses, and will accumulate late fees (see Late Fee Policy).
+If the financial obligation is not met within the designated time period the student will be referred to the Dean, College Support Services, which may result in Blackboard access being disabled, withdrawal from that semester's course(s) and/or dismissal from the College until all financial obligations have been met.
+In addition, students are required to meet all financial obligations before grades, transcripts or degrees will be issued.

-See Late Payment Policy regarding late fees and Adding a class after the Payment dearegarding adding a course(s) after being dropped for non-payment.
+See Late Payment Policy regarding late fees and Adding a class after the Payment deadline regarding adding a course(s) after being dropped for non-payment.

-Former students are required to meet all financial obligations before grades, transcridegrees will be issued.
-Any former student that owes a debt to the College cannot rethe College.
+Former students are required to meet all financial obligations before grades, transcripts or degrees will be issued.
+Any former student that owes a debt to the College cannot re-apply to the College.